 Understanding all SaaS application and subscription terms will help you strategize how to optimize your SaaS landscape for maximum effectiveness in your business.
-Renewal dates, lock-in policies and pricing needs to be fully understood to better plan for resources and spending.
+Renewal dates, lock-in policies, and pricing need to be fully understood to better plan for resources and spending.

 How to choose the best SaaS management software

 There are three key components to an effective SaaS management software:

 - Enables automated tracking of SaaS purchases

 - Enables a comprehensive view of purchases for IT and management